 - As NLC’s South Peace campus is connected to the Dawson Creek High School - South Peace campus, the Criminal Records Review Act requires that all students over the age of 19 before classes begin must complete a Schedule Type B Criminal Record Check (CRC).
 Costs related to the CRC will be paid by the College; please contact the NLC Admissions Officer for more information.

-- The information on the page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the current Program Completion Guide ( or Program Completion Guide effective September 2017).
+- The information on this program page is a summary of the official Program Completion Guide (effective Sept 2022) approved by NLC’s Education Council.
+Download a PDF of the Program Completion Guide (effective Sept 2022).
+(Download a PDF of the current Program Completion Guide)

 APPLY NOW for the Automotive Service Technician Foundation program in Dawson Creek